ai-pipestream/pipestream-frontend/docs/technical/Platform_Shell_Backend.md

 ```

 3. Ensure the service is registered with platform-registration-service
-4. Frontend can now call the service through platform-shell
+4. Frontend can now call the service through pipestream-frontend

 ## 12. Future Enhancements